Rethy11/CALC-U-LATOR/README.md

 # Welcome!

 Plasticine Games is a small independent game studio owned and operated by Shawn.Genji.
-What started as a hobby has grown into a passion project dedicated to making small, tactile games that are fun to fidget with — the kind of thing you open for “just a minute” and look up twenty minutes later.
+What started as a hobby has grown into a passion project dedicated to making small, tactile games that are fun to fidget with, the kind of thing you open for “just a minute” and look up twenty minutes later.

 Every game is designed, programmed, and maintained in my spare time.
 I care about the little details, so I put a lot of thought into responsive controls, satisfying feedback, handcrafted sound effects, and interfaces that feel good to poke at, even for something as ordinary as a calculator.